Gillian Armstrong: Themes

 Armstrong has voiced her desire to reach a wide audience in her interviews, one that includes both men and women of all nationalities.
 However, her work continually addresses sexual politics and family tensions.
 Films focused on the escape and struggle with traditional sex roles and its related drawbacks and progressions such as One hundred a Day, My Brilliant Career, High Tide, and Oscar and Lucinda continue to reflect the theme.
 Furthermore, many people have called her a creator of "strong females" but she insists that she is simply making films about complex characters and the choices that they make.

 Style

 Armstrong has a distinctive style in her work that resists easy categorisation.
 Most of her films cannot simply be stated as being either "women's films" or Australian ones which are the two most generalised categories for women in her line of work.
 Armstrong's films are described as mixing and intermingling genres in ways that recreate them as something vastly different than what they have been considered.
 Nevertheless, the films that Armstrong creates can also be considered conventional films in their appeal to the audience.
 Her films possess sensitive and delicate cinematography, fluid editing, an evocative feel for setting and costume, and a commitment to solid character development and acting.
 According to film scholar Gwendolyn Audrey Foster, Armstrong has a "strong feminist bent" and a "mordant sense of humor".

 Personal life

 As of 2015 Armstrong is married to John Pleffer, and they have two daughters.

+Recognition and awards

+Armstrong is a Member of the Order of Australia, "In recognition of service to the film industry".

+She has won many awards, including an AFI Best Director Award, and has been nominated for numerous other awards, including a Palme D'Or and two Golden Bear Awards.
+She has received multiple hdoctorates, including an honorary doctor of letters from University of Sydney, and an honorary doctorate from Swinburne University of Technology.